bcgov/healthgateway/.github/pull_request_template.md

 ## Reviewer Guidelines

 A reviewer should examine the PR if the Status above indicates the PR is **Ready**.
-Once ready, the reviwer should read the information below as well as supporting information like the Azure ticket to ensure they have a good understanding of the request.
+Once ready, the reviewer should read the information below as well as supporting information like the Azure ticket to ensure they have a good understanding of the request.

 The reviewer should then: